orta/relay/website/spec/Connections.md

 `startCursor` and `endCursor` must be the cursors corresponding to the first and last nodes in `edges`, respectively.

-NOTE Relay Legacy did not define `startCursor` and `endCursor`, and relied on selecting the `cursor` of each edge; Relay Modern began selecting `startCursor` and `endCursor` instead to save bandwidth (since it doesn't use any cursors in between).
+NOTE As this spec was created with Relay in mind, it's worth noting that Relay Legacy did not define `startCursor` and `endCursor`, and relied on selecting the `cursor` of each edge; Relay Modern began selecting `startCursor` and `endCursor` instead to save bandwidth (since it doesn't use any cursors in between).